 But what we’ve done here is prove that with the right on-page content, you can already give your website a head start by using the best content practices for SEO, and of course, the service of a fantastic content writer.

 1. We strategized keyword use

-We were targeting a set of high volume keywords for a small geographic so having the right strategy was important.
+They were targeting a set of high-volume keywords for a small geographic so having the right strategy was important.
 We made sure the keywords appeared natural and used as sparingly as possible, while still checking off all the right tags.